 Explanation: Although I don’t think I can ever give up delicious chicken, Jennie does make a good point via a valid analogy.
 Ignoring Carl’s attempt to poison the well by using loaded language he is, by extended analogy, claiming the “craziness” of the fruitarians must be shared by her, as well, since they both are alike because they share a view on using animals for food.

 Science often gets things wrong.
 It wasn’t until the early 20th century when particle physics came along that scientists realized that the atom wasn’t the smallest particle in existence.
-So perhaps science will soon realize that it is wrong about the age of the universe, the non-existence of a global flood, evolution, and every other science that contradicts the Bible when read literally.
+So perhaps science will soon realize that it is wrong about the age of the universe, the non-existence of a global flood, evolution, and every other science fact that contradicts the Bible when read literally.

 Explanation: To see this fallacy, let’s put it in the logical form, using just the evolution claim: